rohitparihar-code/velvet/README.md

 Improve the overall UI/UX
 Add more features like video calls with peers.

+# Team Members
+1. Aditya R Rudra
+2. Rajat Partani
+3. Rohit Parihar
+4. Satvik Singh

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

 ### `npm start`